Dana Point, California 92629

 Inside, a harmonious medley of light gray concrete, 62 miles of bent redwood formed into concentric circles on the ceilings, and seeming acres of windows create a striking interior.
 Almost every seat in the house has a view.
 All of the booths in the restaurant’s three pods have plush leather cushions and backrests with subdued, but playful, abstract patterns.
 Pod 1 has a built-in dance floor and stage—perfect for a head table—plus the magnificent harbor view.
 (Delicate cornflowerblue mood lights are suspended from its coiled redwood ceiling—a sweet little touch.)
 Pod 2 has a grand staircase descending from the restaurant’s entry tower, as well as a wine cellar and dining booths.
 Pod 3, which affords direct access to the patio, has a long bar and an intriguing Art Deco/1950s look.

 Still more!
 Besides a terrific location and singular architectural style, Chart House has another great thing going for it: an experienced kitchen staff that has garnered a devoted clientele over almost three decades.
 That kitchen is one of the reasons why Chart House attracts dozens of daytime wedding receptions each year.
-Brides also like having the whole venue to themselves for the day.
+Couples also like having the whole venue to themselves throughout their event.

 From the road, Chart House is almost hidden.
 You see its signature view before you see its redwood entry tower, and you see the tower before you see the restaurant itself.
 That slow unfolding of delights is this place’s greatest strength and its greatest charm.

-CEREMONYCAPACITY: The facility accommodates 200 seated guests outdoors.
+CEREMONY CAPACITY: The facility accommodates 220 seated guests outdoors.

 EVENT/RECEPTION & MEETING CAPACITY: The site holds 200 seated or standing guests indoors and 80 seated or standing outdoors.